-Kate Finn holds a J.D. and a Master’s in Public Administration from the University of Colorado, and a B.A. from Princeton University.
+Kate holds a J.D. and a Masters in Public Administration from the University of Colorado, and a B.A. from Princeton University.
 She was the inaugural American Indian Law Program Fellow at the University of Colorado Law, where she worked directly with Tribes and Native communities.
-She serves on the boards of the First Nations Community Financial and Unified Solutions Tribal Community Development Group.
-Prior to her work with First Peoples, she served as a Program Coordinator with the Denver Victim Services Network, working on the local level to connect service agencies and advocated at the federal level for adequate protections for victims of crime.
-Kate Finn is an enrolled citizen of the Osage Nation.
+She serves on the boards of First Nations Community Financial, Unified Solutions Tribal Community Development Group, Cultural Survival, and on the Stewardship Circle of Adasina Social Capital.
+Kate is an enrolled citizen of the Osage Nation.

 Chief Executive Officer, First Affirmative Financial Network

 George is a pioneer of environmental, social, and governance investing and socially responsible investments (ESG/SRI).
 Growing up on a farm near heavily polluted Lake Erie, George recalls being admonished to “keep his head out of the water” when swimming to avoid getting sick.
 He credits that lasting memory as one of his inspirations for embarking on a career in SRI.
 The firm’s culture has allowed George and First Affirmative to reach unforeseen heights in moral and financial sustainability serving as a strong voice for organizations and individuals to make smart choices, and to be a louder voice for change, especially where financial matters are concerned.
 George is well versed in analysis and portfolio rating assessment, emerging trends, wealth management and how ESG/SRI investing can make the future better.

 George is recognized as an industry role model and mentor.
 He’s a highly sought-after speaker, panelist and counselor.
 He is a past recipient of the industry’s “SRI Service Award.”